 About the Authors

-As dental professionals focused on providing compassionate, gentle, and high-quality dental care, Dr. Thomas Meschke and Dr. Aaron Swingdorf believe everyone deserves to enjoy optimal oral health.
-The mouth and body are closely connected, so when problems develop in one area, it is likely individuals will experience serious health issues, whether it is in the heart, lungs, or brains.
-By offering periodontal therapy to patients suffering from gum disease, Dr. Meschke and Dr. Swingdorf can mitigate the potential for worsening conditions that can lead to hypertension and other complex heart problems.
+As dental professionals focused on providing compassionate, gentle, and high-quality dental care, Dr. Aaron Swingdorf believes everyone deserves to enjoy optimal oral health.
+The mouth and body are closely connected, so when problems develop in one area, individuals will likely experience serious health issues, whether it is in the heart, lungs, or brain.
+By offering periodontal therapy to patients suffering from gum disease, Dr. Swingdorf can mitigate the potential for worsening conditions that can lead to hypertension and other complex heart problems.
 If you believe you are showing symptoms of advanced periodontal disease, contact us at (952) 448-4151 or visit our website to learn more.

 We used the following sources to generate this particular blog article, some of which include: